Chechnya: Islam

-Islam is the predominant religion in Chechnya, practiced by 95% of those polled in Grozny in 2010.
-Most of the population follows either the Shafi'i or the Hanafi schools of fiqh (Islamic jurisprudence).
+Sunni Islam is the predominant religion in Chechnya, practiced by 95% of those polled in Grozny in 2010.
+Most of the population is Sunni and follows either the Shafi'i or the Hanafi schools of Islamic jurisprudence.
 The Shafi'i school of jurisprudence has a long tradition among the Chechens, and thus it remains the most practiced.
 Many Chechens are also Sufis, of either the Qadiri or Naqshbandi orders.

-Following the end of the Soviet Union, there has been an Islamic revival in Chechnya, and in 2011 it was estimated that there were 465 mosques, including the Akhmad Kadyrov Mosque in Grozny accommodating 10,000 worshippers, as well 31 madrasas, including an Islamic university named Kunta-haji and a Center of Islamic Medicine in Grozny which is the largest such institution in Europe.
+Following the collapse of the Soviet Union, there has been an Islamic revival in Chechnya, and in 2011 it was estimated that there were 465 mosques, including the Akhmad Kadyrov Mosque in Grozny accommodating 10,000 worshippers, as well 31 madrasas, including an Islamic university named Kunta-haji, the Kurchaloy Islamic Institute named Akhmad Kadyrov, and the Center of Islamic Medicine in Grozny, which is the largest such institution in Europe.
+A supreme Islamic administrative territorial organisation in Chechnya is the Spiritual Administration of the Muslims of the Chechen Republic or the Muftiate of the Chechen Republic.

 Christianity

 From the 11th to 13th centuries (i.e. before Mongol invasions of Durdzuketia), there was a mission of Georgian Orthodox missionaries to the Nakh peoples.
-Their success was limited, though a couple of highland teips did convert (conversion was largely by teip).
-However, during the Mongol invasions, these Christianized teips gradually reverted to paganism, perhaps due to the loss of trans-Caucasian contacts as the Georgians fought the Mongols and briefly fell under their dominion.
+They were not successful, though one or two highland teips did convert to Christianity (conversion was largely by teips).
+However, during the Mongol invasions of Durdzuketia, these Christianized teips gradually reverted to paganism, perhaps due to the loss of Transcaucasian contacts, as the Georgians fought the Mongols and briefly fell under their dominion.

 The once-strong Russian minority in Chechnya, mostly Terek Cossacks and estimated as numbering approximately 25,000 in 2012, are predominantly Russian Orthodox, although currently only one church exists in Grozny.
-In August 2011, Archbishop Zosima of Vladikavkaz and Makhachkala performed the first mass baptism ceremony in the history of the Chechen Republic in the Terek River of Naursky District in which 35 citizens of Naursky and Shelkovsky districts were converted to Orthodoxy.
-As of 2020, there are eight Orthodox churches in Chechnya, the largest is the temple of the Archangel Michael in Grozny.
+In August 2011, Archbishop Zosima of Vladikavkaz and Makhachkala performed the first mass baptism ceremony in the history of the Chechen Republic in the Terek River of Naursky District, in which 35 citizens of Naursky and Shelkovsky districts were converted to Russian Orthodoxy.
+As of 2020, there are eight Eastern Orthodox churches in Chechnya, the largest is the temple of the Archangel Michael in Grozny.

 Politics

 Since 1990, the Chechen Republic has had many legal, military, and civil conflicts involving separatist movements and pro-Russian authorities.
-Today, Chechnya is a relatively stable federal republic, although there is still some separatist movement activity.
+Chechnya has enjoyed a period of relative stability under the Russian-appointed government, although there is still some separatist movement activity.
 Its regional constitution entered into effect on 2 April 2003, after an all-Chechen referendum was held on 23 March 2003.
 Some Chechens were controlled by regional teips, or clans, despite the existence of pro- and anti-Russian political structures.

+In the 2024 Russian presidential election, which critics called rigged and fraudulent, Russian President Vladimir Putin won 98.99% of the vote in Chechnya.